Long Island Sound: Pollution

-According to the EPA National Estuary Program Coastal Protection Report for June 2007, the western part of the Sound was in the worst condition.
+According to the EPA National Estuary Program Coastal Protection Report for June 2007, the western part of the sound was in the worst condition.
 The report gives a "fair" rating to water quality in the sound and poor marks to fish, bottom-feeders and sediment.
 High levels of PCBs were found in fish samples, and high concentrations of the pesticide DDT were found in sediment.
 Development resulting from population increases, past industrial pollution and stormwater runoff all contribute to the poor quality of the water, according to the report.

-Nitrogen pollution in the Sound has been declining in the 21st century.
+Nitrogen pollution in the sound has been declining in the 21st century.
+A 2021 study found that bottom-water dissolved oxygen increased and the extent of hypoxia decreased despite warming conditions, with the improvements associated with reductions in nitrogen loading.
 By 2016, both NY and CT attained their goals to reduce nitrogen percentages by 58.5 percent established in the TMDL.
 According to LISS as of 2018, significant improvements to wastewater treatment plants have led to "over 50 million fewer pounds of nitrogen a year are discharged into Long Island Sound" in comparison to the 1990s.
-In 2015 the Long Island Sound Study concluded that the Sound is cleaner and healthier than it has been, but still impaired from pollution and habitat loss.
+In 2015 the Long Island Sound Study concluded that the sound is cleaner and healthier than it has been, but still impaired from pollution and habitat loss.
 To continue improving the quality of Long Island Sound, both ongoing challenges and adapting to new conditions due to climate change need to be addressed.

+In 2025, the Long Island Sound Study was renamed the Long Island Sound Partnership, and federal and state partners announced a new Comprehensive Conservation and Management Plan.
+The EPA reported that since the partnership was established, the area experiencing unhealthy dissolved oxygen levels had been reduced by half, 2,400 acres (970 ha) of coastal habitat had been restored, 8,000 acres (3,200 ha) had been protected, and 448 miles (721 km) of rivers and streams had been reconnected.